-The Toral maiden resource estimate was prepared by Mr J.N.
+The updated Toral resource estimate was prepared by Mr J.N.
 Hogg, MSc.
-MAIG Principal Geologist for AMS, who is an independent Competent Person within the meaning of the JORC (2012) code and meets the criteria of a qualified person under the AIM guidance mote for mining and oil & gas companies.
-The maiden resource estimate was aided by Mr R. J. Siddle, MSc, MAIG Senior Resource Geologist for AMS, under the guidance of the competent person.
-Mr Hogg has reviewed and verified the technical information that forms the basis of, and has been used in the preparation of, the current mineral resource estimate and this announcement, including all analytical data, diamond drill hole logs, QA/QC data, density measurements, and sampling, diamond drilling and analytical techniques.
+MAIG Principal Geologist for AMS, an independent Competent Person within the meaning of the JORC (2012) code and qualified person under the AIM guidance note for mining and oil & gas companies.
+The resource estimate was aided by Mr R. J. Siddle, MSc, MAIG Senior Resource Geologist for AMS, under the guidance of the competent person.
+Mr Hogg has reviewed and verified the technical information that forms the basis of, and has been used in the preparation of, the updated mineral resource estimate and this announcement, including all analytical data, diamond drill hole logs, QA/QC data, density measurements, and sampling, diamond drilling and analytical techniques.
 Mr Hogg consents to the inclusion in this announcement of the matters based on the information, in the form and context in which it appears.
-Mr Hogg has also reviewed and approved the technical information in his capacity as a qualified person under the AIM Rules.
+Mr Hogg has also reviewed and approved the technical information in his capacity as a qualified person under the AIM Rules for Companies.